paullundwall/paullundwall.github.io/_articles/fourth-post.markdown

 from the time when first they parted in strife
 Atreus' son, king of men, and brilliant Achilles.
 ```
 The second line flows in a perfect series of dactyls, only ἄναξ ἀνδρῶν makes two spondees in the middle of it.
 Indeed, the alpha before the xi is long, as is the alpha before the two consonants of nu and delta, as is the circumflexed omega, then followed by the long diphtong of alpha iota in the καὶ.
-This series of long syllables slows the pace of the poem and gives an effect of solemnity, almost majesty, which I think renders beautifully the meaning of the epithet.
+This series of long syllables slows the pace of the poem and gives an effect of solemnity, almost majesty, which I think conveys beautifully the meaning of the epithet.

 As mentioned before, a Homeric epithet can act as a checkpoint for the performer, and that means that it follows a same pattern, and is used in the same way each time.
 Essentially, the Homeric epithet should be found in the same place in the dactylic hexameter.
 Here is an example from the _Iliad_, Book Two: